wbcsd/data-exchange-protocol/decisions/log/0026-async-request-by-default.md

 ## Context

-Current version of the specification[^1] favors synchronous communication over asynchronous communication.
+The current version of the specification[^1] favors synchronous communication over asynchronous communication.
 As, especially in the early stages of the network, most requests will target not yet existing PF values, the existing approach using synchronous `ListFootprints` calls will not work.
-In addition, requests cannot be prioritized by most relevant products, as calls are either based on PF ids (`GetFootprint` ) and not on the ids of the related products or even all PFs are requested in a whole (`ListFootprints`).
+PCF data is often not available and is calculated after the request for a specific product arrives at the data provider (Supplier).

+Furthermore managing the access rights upfront for `ListFootprints` requests are complex for large enterprises with different Business Units and many products.
+Routing requests on specific products is easier than providing PCF data and managing access rights upfront.

+The seconds synchronous request is `GetFootprint` which uses PF IDs to select the requested PCF.
+But _PF IDs_ are a detail which is usually unknown to the data requester (customer).
+Data requesters usually only know _Material Identifiers_ (e.g. catalog number, part number).
+Product specific requests would in addition enable data providers (suppliers) to prioritize the calculation of PCF when these are not available yet.

-The specification[^1] already adresses this by supporting `PF Request Events and Responses`.
-But this feature is optional at the moment whereas synchronous communication mechanisms (as `ListFootprints`) is defined as mandatory.
-This complicates or even block integration of existing PCF exchange apps as those apps usually work in an asynchrounous way  and productId focused.
+The specification[^1] already adresses all this by supporting `PF Request Events and Responses`.
+But this feature is _optional_ at the moment whereas synchronous communication mechanisms (as `ListFootprints` or `GetFootprint`) are defined as _mandatory_.
+This complicates or even block integration of existing PCF exchange apps as those apps usually work in an asynchrounous and productId focused way.

+Other exchange networks like Catena-X also use this asynchronous/material approach.
+With the current specification the PACT API requires the user to handle two APIs with different logic.

 ## Decision